 Always check with your veterinarian to determine if your dog is a good candidate for calendula oil.
 Discontinue use if your dog shows any symptomatic response.

 What to Do If Your Dog Ate a Marigold

-If your dog ate a marigold—don’t panic.
-They might experience mild irritation, but overall they should be fine.
-Unless your dog plowed a whole line of marigolds from your garden, they probably won’t bat an eyelash.
-Just make sure that marigolds are the only flower your dog consumed.
+If your dog ate a marigold, don’t panic.
+They might experience mild irritation, but unless your dog devoured a whole line of marigolds from your garden, they should be fine.
+Just make sure that marigolds are the only flowers that your dog consumed.

 You might love dogs and gardening—but not together.
-Dogs are notorious for tramping on, digging up, and munching on the beloved plants you work so hard to grow.
-Not to mention, they aren’t shy about doing their business there either.
+Dogs are notorious for tramping on, digging up, and munching on the beloved plants that you worked so hard to grow.
+They also aren’t shy about doing their business on them either.

 Dogs and Marigolds: Final Thoughts

 Now you can be confident that your marigold plants will not harm your dogs—even though they can cause mild irritation.
 If you are interested in calendula oil, a popular extract prepared with a different species of marigold that has medical uses, please make sure you consult your vet beforehand.
 If your vet approves, you can try it out on your dog for wound or ulcer healing.
 Stop use immediately if your dog reacts negatively, and contact your vet.